mkshaikh15/Emailer/README.md

 The Emailer also writes logs, the logger settings can be configured in AppSettings.json (IE, retry N amount of times after every X amount of milliseconds)

-It can easily be modified to work with a GUI/Windows Form Application by utilizing an action/event listener on a button click "send"
-Simply get rid of the HttpPost and [FromForm] before the MailRequest object is populated when the POST method is sent.
-Instead, call the [HttpPost] function on a button click and populate the MailRequest object from the form fields.

 Required Libraries/NuGet Packages utilized in this project: .

 `Logger.dll` simple DLL created to create Logs to use, see Logging project README.md on how to use